illya-lockhart/wbfs_helper/docs/Part_1.md

 	partition_table_entry.offset << 2;
 ```

 Finally after reading this we know that the first (and only partition) is of type 0 (meaning it contains game data) and that it starts at address `0xF800000`.
 Next we're going to cover actually reading that partition!
+This is a perfect example of how wbfs sectors are out of order, as 0xF800000 is mapped to the first wbfs sector instead, which is much earlier in the file than would be expected.

-## Reading The Partition
+## Partition Header

 After all this work, we've only found the start of the partition data, and we're going to do a bit more work to uncover the files contained in the partition.
-For example, the data in the partition is going to be encrypted and we're going to have to figure out how to decrypt it.

 A Partition starts with ticket, a certificate chain and some meta data.
 The certificate chain is used to sign the save game data or the game files itself.
 Thankfully we won't need to look at that until we pack the files back up.